psyc575-mlm-master/exercise-9-jluo19/09-model-avg-github.md

 Fill in the blank: From the output above, model \_\_\_\_ shows the highest out-of-sample prediction accuracy.

+*Model 4 shows the highest out-of-sample prediction accuracy, with the lowest mean squared error.*

 ## Model Averaging of More Models

 The following performs model averaging of 23 best possible submodels